The Original Muck Boot Company Arctic Sport Review

 Warmth

-With their neoprene insulation and a fleece lining, as well as a 2mm thermal underlay, the Arctic Sport boots earned a perfect 10 for warmth.
+With their neoprene insulation, fleece lining, and a 2mm thermal underlay, the Arctic Sport boots earned top marks for warmth.

-The Arctic Sport rank in the middle of the pack for style.
-These calf-height boots don't pretend to be anything other than what they are — heavy-duty workboots — and as such, if you're wearing them, it's not going to be subtle.
-However, we will admit, some of our style consultants like their chunky aesthetic quite a bit.
+The Arctic Sport ranks in the middle of the pack for wearability.
+These calf-height boots don't pretend to be anything other than what they are — heavy-duty workboots — and that means they're not as easy to slip on and off as more casual boots.
+They also lack a heel stud, which feels like an oversight.
+And stylistically, these boots aren't subtle.
+However, we will admit some of our style consultants like their chunky aesthetic quite a bit.

 As such, unless you live in a seriously cold, wet climate, you're probably not going to be casually wearing these out for drinks and a movie, though if you do, your feet will be extremely warm.